RaimundSchramm/mentor/dev_env_setup.md

 #### 3.1 Install Ruby

-> rvm install 1.9.3
+Install the desired version with RVM.
+Open a terminal and run `rvm install 2.1.5`.

 There are [performance patches](https://github.com/skaes/rvm-patchsets) for the work with Ruby on Rails.

+To install a performance patch run for example `rvm install 2.1.5 --patch railsexpress -n railsexpress`.

-#### 3.2 Create rvm gemset
+#### 3.2 Create RVM gemset

+a) If it is a new project or there are no rvm-config-files (.ruby-version, .ruby-gemset) available

-switch to correct ruby in rvm session in terminal
+Switch to correct ruby in rvm session in terminal `rvm use ruby-2.1.5-railsexpress`.

-> rvm use ruby-1.9.3-p194-perf@global

-TODO: clearify why default gemset does not work

-make sure correct ruby is loaded in rvm session in terminal
+Optional: Make sure correct ruby is loaded in rvm session in terminal `ruby -v`.

-> ruby -v
-> ruby 1.9.3p194 (2012-04-20 revision 35410) [x86_64-linux]

-create gemset

-> rvm gemset create app_name
+Create gemset `rvm gemset create name-of-gemset`

-make sure correct gemset is loaded in rvm session in terminal
+Optional: Make sure correct gemset is loaded in rvm session in terminal `rvm gemset name`.

-> rvm gemset name

- check for recent needed gems for development with rails
+Optional: Check for recent needed gems for development with rails. `gem li`.

-> gem li
-> *** LOCAL GEMS ***

-add if needed (usually installed by default) TODO: clearify why not with perf-patch

-> gem install bundler
-> gem install rake
-> gem install rubygems-bundler
-> gem install rvm
+Bundler seems to be removed as global gem (WHY?).
+It now seems that it has to be added to each gemset (-.-) with `gem install bundler`.

-for development with rails install rails now
+For development with rails install rails now `gem install rails`.

-for latest version

-> gem install rails
+b) If it is an existing project and there are rvm-config-files (.ruby-version, .ruby-gemset) available

+CD into the project directory - correct Ruby should be loaded by RVM and gemset should be created.

-### 3.3 Create project
+#### 3.3 Create project

 cd into your workspace
 create your rails app

 > rails new app_name

-### 3.4 Create .rvmrc
+#### 3.4 Create .rvmrc

 cd into your app diretory
 create .rvmrc for your project